ElderLab-York-University/Transplan/Docs/COUNTING.md

 **NOTE**: there is a full-functionality template in `run.py`.

 ## Region of Interest (ROI)
 Our counting method is mostly based on a manually selected ROI.
+The ROI is a list of coordinates on a frame of video(image coordinates(x, y)).
 ROI should be added in the `<VideoName>.metadata.json`.
 To visualize the ROI you can run,
 ```